MRT Line 3 (Metro Manila)

-It is integrated with the public transit system in Metro Manila, and passengers also take various forms of road-based public transport, such as buses, to and from a station to reach their intended destination.
-Although the line is aimed at reducing traffic congestion and travel time along EDSA, the transportation system has only been partially successful due to the DOTC's inaction on the private sector's proposals to expand the capacity of the system to take up to 1.1 million passengers a day.
+The line is integrated with the public transit system in Metro Manila, where passengers also take various forms of road-based public transport, such as buses, to and from a station to reach their intended destination.
+Serving close to 375,000 passengers on a daily basis, the line is the busiest among Metro Manila's three rapid transit lines.
+Total ridership significantly exceeds its built maximum capacity of 350,000 passengers a day, with various solutions being proposed or implemented to alleviate chronic congestion.
 Expanding the network's capacity to accommodate the rising number of passengers is currently set on tackling this problem.